A GUIDE TO THE BEST VILLAGES IN THE COTSWOLDS

 Things to do: There isn’t much going on in Naunton but that can be its biggest attraction.
 This is the type of place to sit back and watch the world go by, take leisurely strolls or go for long hikes in the countryside.
 For food and drink, there’s The Black Horse Inn which serves a selection of traditional ales and some classic pub grub.

-It’s a true chocolate box style village, with honey-coloured cottages and stone architecture to take you on a journey back in time.
+It’s a true chocolate box style village, with honey-colored cottages and stone architecture to take you on a journey back in time.
 The calm waters of the Windrush and the beautiful bridges are a key feature here, and photographers will love this place no matter what time of year.
 Bourton-on-the-water is gorgeous in every season, so don’t forget to pack your camera.

 Things to do: We enjoy watching the world go by here, but there are also lots of attractions to keep you busy.
 Including Birdland Park and Gardens, The Model Village, Cotswold Motoring Museum, and The Dragonfly Maze.
 When it comes to pubs, some of the local hangouts include The Mousetrap Inn, The Old New Inn and Kingsbridge which has fantastic riverside views.